Theatre & Taking Care of Your Audience

 Among the excellent staff, one professor always stood out: Larry Biederman, acclaimed director who directed seven seasons at American Conservatory Theatre in San Francisco.
 I feel fortunate to be a part of his directing courses when he joined Cal State Northridge’s theatre staff.

 Biederman demanded a certain degree of perfection.
 The class would individually prepare scenes we would then perform, followed with a critique.
-No matter how good your scene was, he would point out the smallest of details to heighten your awareness on your work.
-As you can imagine, this initially was very frustrating to hear.
-One seemingly unimportant detail, for example, was a single chair turned five degrees in the wrong direction, obstructing what could be a better view for the audience on the far left.
-Yet, as I began to release my ego, an appreciation for deeper awareness made headway and I then embraced the necessary path towards refinement and excellence in storytelling.
+No matter how good your scene was, he would always focus one negative that did not go well—the smallest of details.
+As you can imagine, this initially was very hard to hear.
+One seemingly unimportant detail, for example, was a single chair in the scene turned five degrees in the wrong direction.
+This note only applied to a specific seat in the theatre, obstructing what could be a better view for the audience on the far left.
+A detail that felt trivial in the moment, illuminated a bigger lesson—thinking deeply about the audience.
+As I shed my ego, I developed a deeper appreciation for Biederman’s direction and feedback, which led me to embrace the path of refinement and thoughtfulness in storytelling.

 Consider every aspect as a director or game designer for one ultimate goal—to take great care of your audience.
 Thoughtfulness, specificity and focus make beautiful, polished productions.
 While this hard, tedious work may go completely unseen, more than likely it will be felt by your audience.
 In the end, whatever I may be a part of, it is my artistic mission to ensure each audience feels taken care of.